tawebbcn/bcn-webdev-checklists/projects/module-1/project.md

 ## Execution
 - insist
-- remind students everyday that they could/should review and/or change their previous slides
+- remind students everyday that they could/should review and/or change their previous slidescolumns

 ## Control board